DataDog/datadog-operator/README.md

 ## Getting started

-See the [Getting Started][5] dedicated documentation to learn how to deploy the Datadog operator and your first Agent, and [Configuration][12] to see examples and a list of all configuration keys.
+See the [Getting Started][5] dedicated documentation to learn how to deploy the Datadog operator and your first Agent, and [Configuration][12] to see examples, a list of all configuration keys, and default values.

+### Default Enabled Features

+- Cluster Agent
+- Cluster Checks
+- Cluster Agent External Metrics Server
+- UnixDomainSocket transport for DogStatsD (and APM if enabled)
+- Kubernetes Event Collection
+- Kubernetes State Core Check
+- Orchestrator Explorer

 ## Functionalities